nicktony/CSE881-Final-Project/README.md

 University: Michigan State University <br>
 Professor: Pang-Ning Tan <br>

 * All Streamlit Python code is created by me, Nickolaus White.
-The Jupyter Notebook is a collabroation between me, Nickolaus White, and my fellow researchers Stephen Lee and Mark Carravallah.
+The Jupyter Notebook is a collaboration between me, Nickolaus White, and my fellow researchers Stephen Lee and Mark Carravallah.
 * Note: Be sure to download the required data, more infomration is provided in the 'Data' Folder.